NitayGitHub/RAG-Chatbot-Fine-tuning/README.md

-# RAG Q&A Chatbot with CLM or Flan-T5
+# RAG Q&A Chatbot with Llama2 or Flan-T5
 ## **Introduction**
-This repository hosts a Retrieval-Augmented Generation (RAG) Question-Answering Chatbot powered by state-of-the-art language models such as CLM (Conditional Language Model) or Flan-T5.
+This repository hosts a Retrieval-Augmented Generation (RAG) Question-Answering Chatbot powered by state-of-the-art language models such as Llama2 or Flan-T5.
 The chatbot first retrieves relevant information from Wikipedia articles and then uses a language model to generate contextually accurate answers.
 This approach is ideal for applications that require precise and well-informed responses, such as customer support, educational tools, and research assistants.

 ## **Installation**